cmuparlay/parlaylib/datatypes/sequence.md

 `view_type tail(iterator p)` | Returns a slice corresponding to all elements from `p` onwards `view_type tail(size_type len)` | Returns a slice corresponding to the final `len` elements of the sequence `view_type cut(size_type begin, size_type end)` | Returns a slice corresponding to the elements between indices `begin` and `end`
-`sequence subseq(size_type begin, size_type end)` | Returns a new sequence containing the elements between indices `begin` and `end`
+`sequence subseq(size_type begin, size_type end) const` | Returns a new sequence containing the elements between indices `begin` and `end`
-`sequence substr(size_type begin)` | Returns a new sequence containing the elements from position `begin` until the end of the sequence
+`sequence substr(size_type begin) const` | Returns a new sequence containing the elements from position `begin` until the end of the sequence
-`sequence substr(size_type begin, size_type len)` | Returns a new sequence containing the next `len` elements starting at position `begin`
+`sequence substr(size_type begin, size_type len) const` | Returns a new sequence containing the next `len` elements starting at position `begin`

-For all of the methods that returns a slice, if the sequence is mutable, the resulting slice is also mutable.
-Each of the slice methods also has a corresponding const overload.
+For all of the methods that returns a `view_type`, if the sequence is mutable, the resulting view is also mutable.
+Each of the `view_type` methods also has a corresponding const overload that returns an immutable view.

 **Insertion**